ProjectSegfault/SegfaultAPI/README.md

 ### Docker

 ```
-docker-compose --env-file .my-env  up -d
+docker compose up -d
 ```

-You need to make a .env file with the values in .env.example in the current directory for the container to use.

 We recommend using Docker as it provides better security (we suck in security, so that's why) and we are constantly updating SegfaultAPI.
 Docker makes it easy to update the program.

+You should add `MONGO_USER` and `MONGO_PASSWORD` to your environment as well as make a config.yml file with the values in config/config.example.yml and mount it in your host system if you want to.

 If you're using Portainer, you should know how to add SegfaultAPI.